gwhitdev/colwynbay-hwb/README.md

 - To provide event and group organisers with a means of publicising their events and groups.

 ### **How this will be achieved:**
+- The home page provides users with a brief introduction to the Hwb, the opening times and the location.
+- The home page contains the latest news section and information on how to use the foodbank and donate, as well as the contact form.
+- There is a sticky navigation bar that provides access to the remaining pages.
+- A link to the Hwb's social media account is in the footer.
+- There is a page that provides basic details about upcoming events and regular group bookings.
+There is a section in this page that provides information regarding room hire and a link to the contact page to enquire.

 ### **Wireframes:**
+To help provide design consistency and to ensure a more streamlined approach to development, I've created two sets of wireframes: one for desktop and another for mobile.
+Links to each of the wireframes can be found below.

 * Mobile Wireframes:
     * [Home Page](docs/wireframes/landing-mobile-wireframe.png)